None-later/GDPR.Application.Docs/Applications/README.md

 ## Basic Properties

 Basic properties are properties that all applications have.
-The include:
+They include:

 -   TODO